rancher/rke2/.github/ISSUE_TEMPLATE/cut_release.md

 - [ ] Release Captain: Tag RKE2 packaging release "testing"
 - [ ] Release Captain: Tag RKE2 packaging release "latest"

 **Post-Release work:**
 - [ ] Release Captain: Once release is fully complete (CI is all green and all release artifacts exist), edit the release, uncheck "Pre-release", and save.
-- [ ]
 - [ ] Release Captain: Tag RKE2 packaging "stable"
 - [ ] Release Captain: Update stable release in channels.yaml
+- [ ] Father time: Wait 24 hours
 - [ ] Release Captain: Prepare PRs as needed to update [KDM](https://github.com/rancher/kontainer-driver-metadata/) in the appropriate dev branches.
+For more information on the structure of the PR, see the [docs](https://github.com/rancher/rke2/blob/master/developer-docs/upgrading_kubernetes.md#update-rancher-kdm)
 - [ ] PM: Close the milestone in GitHub.